jimhigson/oboe.js/writing/main/5_Implementation.md

 for Javascript development and adapting the browser environment to match.
 Browserify converts applications written for Node into a single file packaged for delivery to a web browser.
-Significantly, other than Adaptors wrapping the browser APIs and presenting their features as if they were the Node equivalents, Browserify leaves no trace of itself in the final Javascript.
-Additionally, the http adaptor[^1] is capable of using XHRs as a streaming source when used with supporting browsers.
+Significantly, other than adaptors wrapping browser APIs in the call style of the Node equivalents, Browserify leaves no trace of itself in the final Javascript.
+Additionally, the http adaptor[^1] is capable of using XHRs as a streaming source when run on supporting browsers.

-After combining into a single file Javascript source can be made significantly smaller by *minification* techniques such as reducing scoped symbols to a single character or deleting the comments.
+Javascript source can be made
+significantly smaller by *minification* techniques such as reducing scoped symbols to a single character or deleting the comments.
 For Oboe the popular minifier library *Uglify* was chosen.
 Uglify performs only